What does an Addiction Counselor in Rhode Island do? What is Their Job Role?

 Clinical Supervision Explained

-All addiction professionals in Rhode Island must undergo supervised clinical practice as part of their journey through licensure.
-Again, the required amount of hours is dependent on the type of certification you are applying for, as well as your level of formal education.
+Any addiction chemical dependency professional in Rhode Island must undergo supervised clinical practice as part of their journey through licensure.
+Again, the required amount of hours is dependent on the type of certification alcohol and drug counselors are applying for, as well the level of formal education.